Trump denies racist strategy but gets heckled for 'hate'

 The president has shown little of that restraint over the last two weeks, with a barrage of racially loaded insults.

-Trump has laid repeatedly into four non-white Democratic congresswomen, a respected black Democratic lawmaker from Baltimore, as well as veteran black civil rights activist Al Sharpton.
+Trump has laid repeatedly into four non-white Democratic congresswomen, a respected African-American Democratic lawmaker from Baltimore, as well as veteran black civil rights activist Al Sharpton.

 That pattern has prompted an outpouring of criticism that Trump is deliberately deepening racial divisions in a pitch to his white, working-class base ahead of his 2020 reelection bid.